stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 2. Save the xcode project as a workspace

+3. Add a playground to the workspace (select the project and cmd + n)

+4. Name it MyPlayground and set the group to the workspace. 🔑

-3. File -> new target -> Cocoa framework -> name the framework (FrameWork.framework)
+5. File -> new target -> Cocoa framework -> name the framework (FrameWork.framework)

-4. add the .framework files to the folder of your xcode project
+6. add the .framework files to the folder of your xcode project

-5. Drag the .framework files into the project (set target membership to FrameWork.framework)
+7. Drag the .framework files into the project (set target membership to FrameWork.framework)

-6. cmd + b (aka build)
+8. cmd + b (aka build)

-7. Add a playground to the workspace (select the project and cmd + n)

 8. Add this to your playground: